FreeFem/FreeFem-doc2/source/documentation/algorithmsOptimization.rst

    real[int] bc = ... ; //constant part of constraints
    IPOPT([A, b], [Ac, bc], Xi, /*bounds and named parameters*/);

-If both objective and constraint functions are given this way, it automatically activates the IPOPT :freefem:`mehrotra_algorithm` option (better for linear and quadratic programming according to the documentation).
+If both objective and constraint functions are given this way, it automatically activates the IPOPT ``mehrotra_algorithm`` option (better for linear and quadratic programming according to the documentation).
 Otherwise, this option can only be set through the option file (see the named parameters section).

 A false case is the one of defining :math:`f` in this manner while using standard functions for the constraints: